 The solution: Get a certificate, enable HTTPS (port 443) and disable HTTP.
 Currently, Turris OS shows you a warning that you should enable HTTPS.
 You can enable this configuration which uses a Turris certificate and not so strict TLS cipher suites.

-Subsequently, we want to use our own certificate and only strong cipher suites.
+Subsequently, we want to use our own certificate and only strong/modern cipher suites.
 If you don’t own a Turris Omnia, you can still try to find according guides for your home router.

 This time, we need:

 - our Turris Omnia which is connected with our computer and the internet